 In the town of San Ignacio, in the Mayan Mountains, is one of the most beautiful sustainable hotels in the country.
-The tropical gardens and atmospheric casitas of Ka'ana Resort form a green oasis of tranquility.
-It is the perfect base for exploring the Cayo region!
+The tropical gardens and atmospheric casitas of Ka'ana Resort form a green oasis of tranquillity.
+It suits as a perfect base for exploring the Cayo region.

 This small-scale luxury hotel only has 17 rooms and they are all equally beautiful.
 The rooms can be found in beautiful casitas and hacienda-style buildings.
 So with natural materials, a private patio, local art and high ceilings.